The 24 Boolean Attributes of HTML

-There are Boolean attributes in HTML, and there are about two dozen of them—25, to be precise, unless I err somewhere.
+There are Boolean attributes in HTML and, unless I err somewhere, there are two dozen of them.
 Here’s a quick rundown of what makes for a Boolean attribute, and what Boolean attributes there are in current HTML.

 What is a Boolean at all?
 Citing the The Web Development Glossary, a Boolean is “a data type that has one of two possible values (usually denoted true and false).”